MaxPolak97/H3D-Net-new/README.md

 While trying to reproduce the original H3D-Net paper, we realised it was extremely difficult to implement the DeepSDF prior.
 That's when we came up with an idea to instead just use a single IDR prior, this would mean less training time for the prior model and hopefully a comparable result to the final H3D-Net implementation.

 We will pre-train an IDR model to a particular number of epochs to create a rough human head reference that is not too detailed or too simple and use that as prior when training on a new sample.
-This embarassingly simple prior has has shown good results and on par performance compared to the original  H3D-Net method that uses IDR with a DeepSDF prior.
+This embarassingly simple prior has shown good results and on par performance compared to the original  H3D-Net method that uses IDR with a DeepSDF prior.
 Due to the complexity and heavy training required to make the DeepSDF prior, it's more than welcome to make this process easier.
 The simple prior we used is based on 500 epoch training for one scan.
 Our method is tested on H3DS dataset for 10 different scans which was also used in the results of the H3D-Net paper.
 Because in their paper it was already concluded that the use of the DeepSDF prior outperforms IDR from scratch for few-shots 3D Head Reconstruction, we will consider only the few-shot scenario (3 views).

 ## Methods
 To use a pre-trained prior as input for IDR method for a new scan.
 We have to copy the .ply file (learnable paramters of all layers) to the folder of the new scan.